 Appropriate Vaccine Usage

-This indicates the percent of patients who received the flu and pneumonia vaccines.
-High vaccination rates should be standard at this point.
+This is the percent of residents that were given the pneumonia and flu vaccines.
+Higher vaccination rates should be demanded by residents.

 Residents Maintain Autonomy

-This is the percent of residents that needed increased assistance with activities of daily living over time.
-Higher levels of needing for assistance with ADL's may indicate deterioration of a resident's medical condition.
+This indicates the percentage of residents that needed more assistance with activities of daily living over time.

 Ability to Keep Residents Mobile